ErnieE5/ee5_base64/README.md

 ]]--
 ```

-For "very large strings" this ~~may not be~~ is not the best use of the
-library.
-> In fact, I likely wouldn't encourage using these routines **at all**
-for large strings.
+> I don't encourage using these routines (**at all**) for large strings.
 A Lua c-module will handle this _considerably_ faster.
-Just
-"for fun" I ran a 600M file through base64 and this utility.
-0m3.306s vs
-8m13.139s.
-It is plausible that base64 spun multiple threads, but I suspect
-that the real reason is that all of the "over head" of a function call vs an
-extremely tight and optimized C routine is the real factor.
-Granted, this is a
+Just "for fun" I ran a 600M file through base64 and this utility.
+0m3.306s vs **8m**13.139s!
+It is plausible that base64 spun multiple threads, but I suspect that the real reason is that all of the "overhead" of a function call vs an extremely tight and optimized C routine is the real factor. (this is a perverse example, it annoys me no end that base64 even _exists_)
-perverse example.

 ###More Examples: